Billaferd/QuantumNexus/Card Creation Guidelines.md

 # Quantum Nexus Card Creation Guidelines: In-Depth Guide

+## Note to the Reader

+This is the Quantum Nexus: Card Creation Guidelines, this document is not meant to explain any rules that a player would need, it is solely intended to aid designers in creating captivating and interesting cards for Quantum Nexus.
+Players are welcome to read this documents, but please know that these rules are not applied to any in-game scenario, they Re solely for creating cards for Quantum Nexus.

 ## I. Introduction

 Quantum Nexus is a strategic trading card game (TCG) that immerses players in a captivating sci-fi universe filled with advanced technology, mystical magic, potent psionics, and divine intervention.
 To contribute to this dynamic world, card creators must adhere to a set of core design principles and understand the fundamental building blocks of card creation.